sphinx-gallery/sphinx-gallery/doc/getting_started.rst

 the Sphinx output HTML (or another output format depending on the `Sphinx 'builder'
 <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ selected) will
 be generated.
-Once a build is completed, all your examples' outputs are cached.
+Once a build is completed, all the outputs from your examples will be cached.
 In the future, only examples that have changed will be re-built.

 You should now have a gallery built from your example scripts!
 For more advanced usage and configuration, check out the :ref:`advanced_usage` page or the :ref:`configuration` reference.